Blessing: Hinduism

-In Hinduism, Puja is a religious ritual performed by Hindus as an offering to various deities, distinguished persons, or special guests.
-It is modeled on the idea of giving a gift or offering to a deity or important person and receiving their approval (Ashirvād).
-During the Puja involves an 'Aarti plate' or 'Aarti lamp' is circulating around a deity or person and is generally accompanied by the singing of songs in praise of that deity or person (many versions exist).
-In doing so, the plate or lamp is supposed to acquire the power of the deity.
-The priest circulates the plate or lamp to all those present.
-They cup their down-turned hands over the flame and then raise their palms to their forehead – the purificatory blessing, passed from the deity's image to the flame, has now been passed to the devotee.
+In Hinduism, puja is a religious ritual performed as a devotional offering or as a way to honour deities, distinguished persons, or guests.
+It is modeled on the idea of giving a gift or offering to a deity or important person and receiving their blessing (ashirvād).
+The puja often involves the arti ritual.
+In this ritual, light from the flame of an arti is circulated in a clockwise motion around a deity or person.
+It is generally accompanied by the singing of songs in praise of that deity or person.
+Many versions of such hymns exist, and they are also known as arti.
+Hindus believe that the flame of the arti acquires the power and grace of the deity.
+After this, the arti flame—often contained in a plate or lamp—is circulated to those present during the ritual.
+The participants first cup their down-turned hands over the flame and then raise their fingers to their eyes—the purificatory blessing, passed from the deity's image to the flame, has now been passed to the devotee.

-During the naivedya ritual, a devotee makes an offering of a material substance such as flowers, fruits, or sweets.
-The deity then 'enjoys' or tastes a bit of the offering, which is then temporarily known as bhogya.
-This now-divinely invested substance is called prasāda, and is received by the devotee to be ingested, worn, etc. It may be the same material that was originally offered, or material offered by others and then re-distributed to other devotees.
+During the naivedya ritual, a devotee makes an offering of an edible substance such as flowers, fruits, or sweets.
+The deity is believed to partake of the offering, which is temporarily known as bhogya.
+This now divinely invested substance is called prasāda, and is received by the devotee to be consumed, worn, etc. It may be the same material that was originally offered, or material offered by others and then re-distributed to other devotees.
 In many temples, several kinds of prasada (e.g. nuts, sweets) are distributed to the devotees.